 The Registrar of Geographical Indications shall be the Controller-General of Patents, Designs, and Trade Marks appointed under sub-section (1) of Section 3 of the Trade Marks Act, 1999, or the Central Government can appoint such officer with the same designation to discharge the functions of Registrar.
 Furthermore, the register for documenting the recorded GI with the proprietors' names, addresses, and descriptions, approved users' names, addresses, and descriptions, and other matters relating to registered geographical indications (under Section 6 of the Act).

-Part A will provide registration for GI, and Part B will provide registration for registered users.
-The registrar may identify the products in whole or in part, and the GI may be registered in relation to a specific country, territory, or locality.
+Part A will provide registration for a GI, and Part B will provide registration for registered users.
+The registrar may identify the products in whole, or in part, and the GI may be registered in relation to a specific country, territory, or locality.
 The registrar has the right to issue an alphabetical index of product classifications.

 The GI tag has proven to be a significant intangible property with a long-term effect on people's perceptions of product quality in relation to the country, area, or locality of origin.
 It offers benefits such as legal protection for the product, the prevention of illegal use of the product, the provision of a quality and standardized product, and the growth of product economic stability in national and international markets.

 Furthermore, the GI tag must be given after a thorough examination of historical and empirical evidence, and in the event of a dispute over the place of origin, the responsible authority may either grant ownership to either states or none at all.
-The aim of granting GI approval is to ensure that resources are fully used for the best possible use of services and products in the manufacturing, sale, and distribution of GI products.
+The aim of granting a GI approval is to ensure that resources are fully used for the best possible use of services and products in the manufacturing, sale, and distribution of GI products.
 Such a Geographical Indication (GI) Tag allows for improved competitiveness, efficiency, and national prestige in the international market.

 However, there is always a possibility of a misuse, in the sense that certain unauthorized retailers, distributors, or producers create duplicate and unlawful sale, delivery, and thereby deceive and distort the quality and goodwill of the licensed product in the market.
 This includes deceptive trade practices, which are in violation of the Consumer Protection Act, Trademark Act, Indian Companies Act, Competition Act, and other laws.
 As a consequence, it is imperative that this act be enforced and governed quickly and strictly in order to maintain originality.